 EFSE invests in carefully selected local financial intermediaries for on-lending to micro, small and medium enterprises and private households.
 These investees include commercial banks, microfinance institutions, and non-bank financial institutions such as leasing companies.

-In addition, the EFSE Development Facility provides technical assistance, training, and other non-financial support to institutions and individuals to anchor and multiply the fund's impact.
+In addition, the EFSE Development Facility provides advisory and capacity building, training, and other non-financial support to institutions and individuals to anchor and multiply the fund's impact.
 Together, EFSE and its Development Facility build an environment that fosters sustainable entrepreneurship.

 Please click on your country of interest.